DavidKendig/EZBattleMap/README.md

 - **Red border on controller** shows exactly what players see on their screen
 - **Switch modes efficiently**: Use Map Mode for fog of war, Token Mode for character management
 - **Token sizing**: Use 1x1 for Medium creatures, 2x2 for Large, 3x3 for Huge
+- **Display All** is perfect for outdoor encounters, wilderness maps, or when you want players to see the full tactical layout
 - **Clear selection** between scenes for dramatic reveals
 - **Independent zoom**: Players can zoom in/out on their screen - great for examining token details
 - **Metadata is powerful**: Add notes to tokens (HP, AC, abilities) for quick reference during play